TweakStyle/documentation/0-INTRODUCTION.md

 ## Introduction

-Welcome to the TweakStyle documentation.
-This is a _work in progress_ and will be continuously updated.
-Pull requests are welcome so if you would like to contribute, please [fork me on GitHub](https://github.com/TweakStyle/documentation).
+Welcome to the [TweakStyle](https://tweakstyle.com) documentation.
+This is a __work in progress__ and will be continuously updated.
+Pull requests are welcome so if you would like to contribute, please [fork me on GitHub](https://github.com/TweakStyle/documentation). {notice}

 ### What is TweakStyle